-I got an early train to Paris.
-I took my laptop with me to help distract myself from my thoughts about leaving the TC.
-I kept catching myself crying on and off on my journey so I took videos and wrote in a diary throughout the week.
-When the train pulled in to Paris, and my feet touched Parisian land it started to sink in how far I had come.
+I got an early train.
+I took my laptop , I made videos and wrote throughout the week.
+When the train pulled in to Paris, and my feet touched Parisian land it started to sink in how far I was from my home town.

-I took the Metro to my Hotel unpacked, and headed out to explore.
-I ended up at St Pauls and frequented the shops.
-I came across a church and decided to go inside.
-It was glorious.
-I sat down on the pews and joined in on prayer.
+I took the Metro to my Hotel, unpacked and headed out to explore.
+I came across a church and decided to sit down.
 The candles were dimly lit and it was so peaceful.

 I visited Sacre Coeur.
 It was my first time visiting the Basilica.
 I climbed the steps to the top of the church and took pictures of Paris.
 I went into the Church and had a look around.
-It was lovely.
-I spent all day here, I ate my lunch at Pret A manger.
-I ate veg soup and had a cookie.
-On my way back, I popped into a Bakery where I bought a baguette and a croissant.
-I took it back to my hotel room and then my head hit the pillow.
-I was out like a light
+The scenery is lovely.
+I visited a Bakery where I bought a baguette and a croissant.

 I took a trip down to Des Archive Nationales de Paris.
 I took a walk this time rather than taking the Metro.
-The walk took about an hour.
-I walked through the Market and saw a stand selling lots of fish.
-There were snails and lobsters too.
-On another stand, A Chinese man was selling Samosa des legumes (a veggie spring role).
-I bought a few and ate them on the way.
-It was yum.
-There was also lots of fruit and Pizzas.
+The walk took about an hour, through the Market, I saw traders selling fresh fruit and sea food.
+On another stand, there were Samosa des legumes, and pizzas.

-As I was walking I kept seeing the slogan ‘Libertie,Egalitie, fraternity’.
+I kept seeing the slogan ‘Libertie,Egalitie, fraternity’.
 I headed towards Saint Lazare train station.
-On my way there, a few tourists spoke to me.
-One gentleman said to me that he did not speak French but worked in Paris.
-I was surprised as I assumed that I would have to learn fluent french to be able to work in Paris.
-I quite enjoyed the conversation, we said our goodbyes and I carried on to the Train station where I inquired about taking a train to Le Havre the following Day which is a beach on the Coast of Normandie.
+On my way there, I spoke to the locals.
+I enjoyed our conversations.
+I carried on to the Train station where I inquired about taking a train to Le Havre the following Day Le Havre is a beach on the Coast of Normandie.

 I Left Saint Lazare and took a train to Le Havre in Normandie.
 I then travelled to a beach called Etetat.

-When I got to the beach I was overwhelmed with how incredible the scenery was.
-It was even better than the pictures I had seen.
+the beach was incredibl.
 I walked to the top of the cliffs and looked down on to the sea and the houses and shops close by.
-I like being high up so I can see everything.
-It was really windy and I walked for a few miles along the pathways on top of the cliff.
-Nobody was around.
-It was just myself and the earth.
-This is freedom.
-I walked back down to the beach and watched the sea.
+The weather was windy.
+I walked for a few miles along the pathways on top of the cliff.
+I watched the sea.
 The tide came and went.
-I had to be careful the water would not reach my shoes.
-It got me once, My feet froze.
-I spent most of the day walking across the ridge of the cliff admiring the view and watching the sea.
 It was then time to leave I took a bus back to Le Havre and then a train.
-I had my own carriage I put my feet up and began to write my thoughts down in to my diary.
+I had my own carriage I put my feet up and began to write.

-On this day I visited George Pompidou.
+I visited George Pompidou.
 The building is quite abstract.
 You would most definitely notice it had you have been passing by chance.
 I went in to see the modern art exhibitions.
 Some of the Artists whose work I saw were by DeLauney, Matisse, Picasso, Kadinsky, Dix, Pollock.
-I wanted to go the top and see the view, but I lost my museum ticket.
-The security guard said she would let me through upstairs, but I changed my mind and so I went home instead cos my feet really hurt!
-I missed out. 😦 May be next time…

 As evening fell, I made my way towards Cafe Marley at the Louvre.
 It was romantic and I thought it would be a really nice place for a couple to go for a date.
 I ate a light and creamy mille fuielle.
 It was super scrumptious I would love to visit again.
 Hopefully with someone to enjoy the experience together next time 😉